arule11/Group12/README.md

 Java console version of the game Battleship.

+## Game Description

+Two player game played using two 10x10 game boards.
+Initially players will place their ships on their respective board.
+Players cannot see where the other player has placed their ships.
+Once all ships have been placed, players will take turns guessing coordinates on the other player's board where they think a ship has been placed.
+If the guessed coordinates have a ship placed on it, the player guessing will be notified of a hit.
+If the guessed coordinates do not have a ship placed on it, the player guessing will be notified of a miss.
+Players will take turns guessing until all of one player's ships are sunk.
+The player to sink all of the other player's ships first wins.

 ## Code Location

 The full version can be found in the master branch containing files Player, Ship, and Board, Game and Site.